sandboxie-plus/sandboxie-docs/docs/Content/ProgramStartSettings.md

 *   Forced Programs can be temporarily suspended using the [Disable Forced Programs](FileMenu.md#disable-forced-programs) command.

-*   [Forced Folders](ProgramStartSettings.md#forced-folders) take precedence over Forced Programs.
-In other words, when a program matches both a Forced Folders and a Forced Programs setting, the Forced Folder setting will apply, and the Forced Programs setting will be ignored.
+*   A [Forced Folder](ProgramStartSettings.md#forced-folders) match based on the executable's own directory is evaluated before Forced Programs.
+Additional Forced Folder checks based on the working directory or document argument occur after Forced Programs, so Forced Folders do not have universal precedence.

 Related [Sandboxie Ini](SandboxieIni.md) setting: [ForceProcess](ForceProcess.md).